 T7 is a trading system, the purpose of which is to receive orders and quotes, and to match these, thereby creating trades.
-Finally, it forwards all created trades to the appropriate clearing system depending on the product.
+Finally, it forwards all created trades to the appropriate clearing system depending on the product and the participant's setup.